-This topic describes the security system of Container Service for Kubernetes (ACK) from the following three dimensions: runtime security, trusted software supply chains, and infrastructure security.
-The security system is supported by a variety of features provided by ACK, including security inspection, policy management, runtime monitoring and alerting, image scanning, image signing, cloud-native application delivery chain, default security, identity management, and fine-grained access control.
+This topic describes the security system of Container Service for Kubernetes (ACK) from three perspectives: runtime security, trusted software supply chains, and infrastructure security.
+The system includes features such as security inspection, policy management, runtime monitoring and alerting, image scanning, image signing, cloud-native application delivery chains, default security settings, identity management, and fine-grained access control.

 Runtime security